THE FINAL VERSION OF THIS LAW HAS BEEN PASSED. THIS IS A DRAFT.

 Article 2: This law applies to data handling activities and security regulation carried out within the [mainland] territory of the People’s Republic of China.

-Data handling activities carried out outside the [mainland] territory of the P.R.C. that harming the national security of the P.R.C., the public interest, or the lawful rights and interests of citizens' and organizations, are to be pursued for legal responsibility in accordance with law.
+Data handling activities carried out outside the [mainland] territory of the P.R.C. that harm the national security of the P.R.C., the public interest, or the lawful rights and interests of citizens and organizations, are to be pursued for legal responsibility in accordance with law.